rwohleb/dns-delegation-checker/README.md

    - Checks if NS records exist in the parent zone
    - Verifies nameserver reachability
    - Tests if child zone nameservers are authoritative for the zone
+   - Note: All levels are processed using the same validation logic

 2. **Level 1+ - Parent Zone Checks**:
    - Checks each parent zone for problematic records